rahmatullahboss/portal-mini-store-template/README.md

 - Status tracking (pending/completed/cancelled)
 - Order date tracking

+### Delivery Settings
+- Single-record collection managed by admins.
+- Fields: inside/outside Dhaka delivery charges and the free-delivery threshold.
+- Checkout and quick-order flows use these values to calculate shipping and trigger free delivery automatically.
 ### Media
 - Image upload and management
 - Alt text for accessibility